 The DMCA provides a critical shield against liability for websites that have user generated content.
 It would be impossible to police every piece of content users upload.
 Doing so would bankrupt websites that host large amounts of user content.
 Knowing this, in 1998 Congress passed the DMCA.
 Among other things, the DMCA provides a safe harbor for website owners from copyright liability arising from third party user content.
 The DMCA safe harbor is available as long as websites designate an agent with the Copyright Office and comply with the law’s notice and takedown rules.

 The DMCA safe harbor allows sites like YouTube, Facebook, and Twitter to thrive, instead of shutting down under the twin burdens of policing user content and copyright liability.
 Law professor Anupam Chander argues that the DMCA safe harbor, along with other US-only legal protections, is a major reason these companies were founded and grew mostly in Silicon Valley, and not in Europe or Asia.

 The Copyright Office’s new system adds a new requirement for taking advantage of the DMCA safe harbor: periodic renewal.
 But if you don’t renew on time, you don’t pay a fine — you lose the DMCA safe harbor.
 This means your website would be liable for all of its users’ copyright infringement.
 Copyright infringement is a strict liability claim, meaning not knowing about the infringement is not a defense.

-This entry was posted on Monday, November 07, 2016 and is filed under Trademarks Copyrights and Trade Secrets, Internet Law News.
+This entry was posted on Monday, November 07, 2016 and is filed under Resources & Self-Education, Internet Law News.